kesiev/rewtro/manual/getters.md

 ### Text processing

-There are few subgetters for text processing:
+There are few sub-getters for text processing:

   * `prefix` accepts a string of symbols and prepends some text to the picked value.
   * `suffix` accepts a string of symbols and appends some text to the picked value.